Shruti1808/Word-Counter-Project/README.md

 * View "http://localhost:5004" in your default web browser.

 ## Specifications
-**If the user chooses a word that is no match in the string, return the count as 0.**
-* Example Input: "Hello world"
-* Example Output: Count = 0;

 **If the user enters a word and a string then count the instances of word.**
 * Example Input: "world", "Travel the world",